When Should You Use a Braided Fishing Line?

 Low Visibility

-Thanks to the manufacturers, these fishing lines are now available in various colors.
-This multi-colored innovation has decreased the visibility of monofilament fishing lines to a great extent.
+These fishing lines are now available in various colors, thanks to the manufacturers.
+This multi-colored innovation has dramatically decreased the visibility of monofilament fishing lines.

 Stretchability

 As mentioned above, monofilament lines can stretch pretty well.
-Anglers like to call it the stretchy line because of the very reason.
+Anglers like to call them the stretchy line because of this.

 Castability

 They can cast well on different reel types.
-There are lesser chances of your reel to drag, allowing you to fish smoothly.
+There are fewer chances of your reel to drag, allowing you to fish smoothly.

 Drawbacks